 Tennessee Rental Agreement Types

-- Landlord’s Name & Address (required for all) – Tennessee lease agreements are required to include the contact information for the landlord or authorized agent acting on behalf of the property for the delivery of legal notices.
+- Landlord’s Name and Address (required for all leases) – Tennessee lease agreements must include contact information for the landlord or an authorized agent.
+This enables smooth communication and delivery of legal notice.

 To learn more about required disclosures in Tennessee, click here.